prabhav/saw/index.markdown

   time. \nAll you need is to pack up your bags, arrive safely and the rest would be taken care of by us.\n\n"
 services:
-- icon: facebook
+- icon: bus
-  title: uthana
+  title: Admissions
-  description: utha hi lenge beta
+  description: We'll get you in
-- icon: facebook
+- icon: bus
-  title: uthana
+  title: Airport Pickup
   description: utha hi lenge beta
-- icon: facebook
+- icon: home
-  title: uthana
+  title: Temporary Accommodation
-  description: utha hi lenge beta
+  description: Place to stay while you find your own
-- icon: facebook
+- icon: bicycle
-  title: uthana
+  title: Transport Help
-  description: utha hi lenge beta
+  description: Getting around made easy
-- icon: facebook
+- icon: phone
-  title: uthana
+  title: SIM Card
-  description: utha hi lenge beta
+  description: Stay connected to your loved ones

 works: